 Zoning changes would limit building in floodplains | News

-Gloucester’s Planning Board is to host a public hearing Thursday on new floodplain zoning and regulations to limit housing development in areas at risk of current and future flooding while promoting resilient growth.
+Gloucester’s Planning Board was scheduled to host a public hearing this week on new floodplain zoning and regulations to limit housing development in areas at risk of current and future flooding while promoting resilient growth.

 “If adopted,” Planning Director Gregg Cademartori wrote to the City Council on Dec.
 7, “the city of Gloucester would join many other communities in the Commonwealth in more proactively meeting the resilience goals and managing coastal flood risks.”

-The Cape Ann Climate Coalition, which covers Essex, Manchester-by-the-Sea, Gloucester and Rockport, put out a statement alerting residents to the public hearing, noting the city’s 2022 Climate Action and Resilience Plan “identifies multiple areas where sustainability actions are needed.”
+The Cape Ann Climate Coalition, which covers Essex, Manchester-by-the-Sea, Gloucester and Rockport, put out a statement alerting residents to the public hearing on Jan.
+5, noting the city’s 2022 Climate Action and Resilience Plan “identifies multiple areas where sustainability actions are needed.”

 Changes to the floodplain code of ordinance were one of them, the climate coalition said.